rickvanderwolk/pi-radio/README.md

 ![Pi-radio](IMG_0492.png)

-A Python (Raspberry Pi) script to control online radio streaming with a gamepad.
+A Python (Raspberry Pi) project to control online radio streaming with a gamepad.
 Switch between stations, adjust volume, and manage playback using gamepad buttons.

 ## Table of Contents